sciZer0/7/v/README.md

 <h3 align="center">Problem 2</h3>

-Fundamental Problem 2 is that on each of the existing blockchains, there is great inequality — the most tokens of the blockchain are distributed to a small number of people.
+Fundamental Problem 2 is that on each of the existing blockchains, there is great inequality — meaning, the most tokens of the blockchain are distributed to a small number of people.

 *For reference,*